inform-us/requirements_specifications/informus/rules/Airway Plan.md

 - the floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available
 1. If 'Airway Plan Completed'; design = green filled bed
 2. If 'Airway Plan Missing' (not completed / partially complted); design = white filled bed with red hashed outline
-3. If 'Airway Plan For Review'; design = orange filled bed
+3. If 'Airway Plan For Review'; design = green filled bed with orange hashed outline
 4. If 'Airway Plan Update Required'; design = red filled bed
 5. If bed is empty; design = white filled bed with dark grey outline